exonum/exonum-doc/src/get-started/java-binding.md

   difficult.
 - Custom Rust services can be added to the application only by modifying and rebuilding thereof.
+- Exonum Java application is not supporting the Windows platform yet.

 ## See Also